englishfrançaisespañol

 What is Barnahus?

-It brings under one roof all relevant professionals (the judge, the prosecutor, the police, social workers and medical professionals such as psychologists, forensic doctors) in a safe environment for children, with the purpose of providing a coordinated and effective response and for preventing re-traumatisation during investigation and court proceedings.
-The Barnahus model puts the best interest of the child at the heart of investigative procedures, while taking into account that the child’s disclosure is key to identify and investigate violence against children both for criminal and for protective and therapeutic purposes.
+It brings under one roof all relevant professionals (the judge, the prosecutor, the police, social workers and medical professionals such as psychologists and forensic doctors) in a safe environment for children, with the purpose of providing a co-ordinated and effective response and for preventing re-traumatisation and secondary victimisation during investigation and court proceedings.
+The Barnahus model puts the best interests of the child at the heart of investigative procedures, while taking into account that the child’s disclosure is key to identify and investigate violence against children both for criminal and for protective and therapeutic purposes.

 Originally developed by the National Children’s Advocacy Centre in the United States, the model was introduced and adapted to the European context by Iceland in 1998.
 The model was recognised in 2015 as a promising practice by the Committee of the Parties to the Council of Europe Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse (Lanzarote Committee).
-It has been already replicated in Sweden and Norway and is in the process of being adapted in more than a dozen of other European countries.
-Apart from this project in Spain, the Council of Europe Children’s Rights Division has supported the Republic of Slovenia in establishing and operating their first Barnahus and is currently implementing a project in Finland.
+It has been already replicated in many European countries.
+Apart from this project in Spain, the Council of Europe Children’s Rights Division has supported Slovenia and Finland in implementing the Barnahus model, and is currently implementing projects in Croatia and Ireland.

 What do we want to achieve?